Nayshins/data-structures-and-algorithms/README.md

 ### Working on

-1. Python (Currently on Basic Data Structures)
+1. Python (Currently on Recursion)
 2. Ruby
 3. Java